 A behavioral description of a conservative component is constructed as a collection of interconnected branches.
 The constitutive equations of the component are formulated as to relate the branch potentials and flows.
 In the probe/source approach (see 5.4.2), the branch potential or flow is specified as a function of branch potentials and flows.
 If the branch potential and flow are left unspecified, not on the left-hand side of a contribution statement, then the branch acts as a probe.
-In this case, if the branch flow is used in an expression, the branch potential is forced to zero (0).
+In this case, if the branch flow appears in an expression, the branch potential is forced to zero (0).
 Otherwise the branch flow is assumed to be zero (0) and the branch potential is available for use in an expression.
-Using both the potential and flow of a 'probe' branch in an expression is not allowed.
-Nor is specifying both the branch potential and flow at the same time.
+The potential and flow of a probe branch may not both appear in expressions in a given module, nor is it allowed to specify both the potential and flow of a source branch simultaneously.
 (While these last two conditions are not really necessary, they do eliminate conditions which are useless and confusing.)